Durzn/BracketHighlighter/README.md

 For all notes please refer to the changelog.
 Only the latest 3 releases will be shown here.

+## [1.4.2]
+- Fixed a crash that occurred when the cursor was at position 0 of a line and there was no valid symbol to highlight.

 ## [1.4.1]
 - Fixed a problem where symbols wouldn't always be found correctly to the left of the cursor